sadoha/ArgoCD/README.md

 kubectl delete -f ./projects/
 ```

-## 7. Deploy the environment using option
+## 7. Deploy the environment using option1

+The first configuration option is more for understanding how to configure base applications, override Helm Chart values, set schedulers etc. You can deploy this option to familiarize yourself with the ArgoCD configuration.

 The structure of catalogs:
 ```bash